 ISLAND GROVE WINE COMPANY AT FORMOSA GARDENS

-Located south of Orlando and west of Kissimmee in Osceola County, our winery provides a refuge from the hustle and bustle of US Highway 192 and the tourism corridor.
-Formosa Gardens is about 1.5 miles from Disney World on W. Irlo Bronson Highway, west of I-4.
+Located south of Orlando and west of Kissimmee in Osceola County, Formosa Winery provides a refuge from the hustle and bustle of US Highway 192 and the tourism corridor.

 We are dedicated to celebrating healthy lifestyles, food, drink, community, and culture while setting a constructive example of social, economic, and environmental responsibility.

-For us, this lush venue consisting of gardens, farmers’ market, vineyards, fresh fruits, herbs and vegetables, is a vehicle for embracing and enjoying life, for expanding horizons, for deepening connections, and for experiencing beauty all around us.
+Our lush venue consisting of gardens, vineyards, fresh fruit, herbs and vegetables, is a vehicle for embracing and enjoying life, for expanding horizons, for deepening connections, and for experiencing beauty all around us.

 Farm-to-table and farm-to-glass aren’t just buzzwords here.
 They are what we practice and wish to share with our families, friends, and guests.

-Come visit us and savor a glass of our award-winning wine, a pint of craft beer, or a cup of fresh tea or coffee!
+Come visit us and savor a glass of our award-winning wine, a pint of craft beer, a cup of fresh tea, or coffee!